1. What do I need to know for FALL 2021?

 5. How do I choose the best Meal Plan for me?

 Whether you eat three square meals a day, snack often, or eat sporadically, there is a Meal Plan for you!
 Browse our website for all of the meal plan options, or call (352) 392-2491 for an individual assessment and recommendation.

 6. Can I change my Meal Plan?

 A grace period is provided during the Fall and Spring semesters during which you may transfer the prorated values of your Residential Meal Plan to Flex Bucks.
-After the grace period, you can still upgrade your Meal Plan, but you cannot downgrade.
-Only the participant may use the allotted meals.
+You can NOT convert your meal plan to Declining Balance.
+After the grace period, you can still upgrade your Meal Plan, but you cannot downgrade or convert to Flex Bucks.

 the last day in the grace period by 4:30pm.